Doctors Note Logo

 Weight Stuck?
 Why Your BMR is Stalling & Medically Approved Next Steps

-Weight plateaus often happen because BMR slows from metabolic adaptation, loss of muscle, hormonal conditions like hypothyroidism or PCOS, chronic stress or poor sleep, aging, or certain medications.
+Weight loss plateaus are common and usually caused by metabolic adaptation lowering your BMR, muscle loss, hormonal conditions like hypothyroidism or PCOS, chronic stress, poor sleep, aging, or certain medications.

 answer background